China says to provide "selfless" help to Afghanistan

 "In the past 10 years, very fortunately, our relations have grown in a very positive way.
 Relations have broadened and deepened," Karzai said in return.

-The two signed a strategic partnership agreement, under which China said it would encourage Chinese investment, help build infrastructure, grant scholarships to Afghan students and provide 150 million yuan ($23.57 million) in aid this year.
+The two signed a strategic partnership agreement, under which China said it would encourage Chinese investment, help build infrastructure, grant scholarships to Afghan students and provide 150 million yuan (15.21 million pounds) in aid this year.

 "Both sides agreed to step up bilateral exchanges and cooperation in the field of security, jointly fight terrorism ... and increase intelligence exchanges," said the agreement, carried by the official Xinhua news agency.